 Port Freeport is maintaining regular service levels and normal terminal operations.
 All terminals along the Freeport Harbor Channel are operational and conducting business as usual.

-Port Freeport’s Administration Building is currently open to the public, however, county mandated preventative measures are in place to protect the health and safety of Port, terminal, and transportation workers and the community.
+Port Freeport’s Administration Building is not open to the public.
+County-mandated preventative measures are in place to protect the health and safety of Port, terminal, and transportation workers and the community.
 For questions regarding visitation to Port Freeport’s Administration Building, please call 979-233-2667, and someone will be available to assist you.

 Information regarding any changes to operations at Port Freeport will be distributed via the Port’s website, the Port’s emergency notification system and other means as needed.

 Considering the health and safety of our workforce and the need for business continuity supporting the efficient movement of commerce, Port Freeport is working closely with, and following instruction from, the United States Coast Guard, Customs and Border Protection, the Center for Disease Control, the Texas Division of Emergency Management, and the County Health Department.

 Preventative measures are practiced at Port Freeport following the direction of the CDC and state and local health departments:

 Anyone that exhibits any symptoms of COVID-19 should contact their healthcare provider or the Brazoria County Health Department and self-isolate to limit exposure to others.

 Local COVID-19 cases are being investigated by the Brazoria County Health Department.

 Residents who have questions concerning COVID-19 can call the Brazoria County COVID-19 Information Line at 979-864-2167, for non-health related questions call 979-864-1898, Monday – Friday 10:00 AM – 5:00 PM and Saturday 9:00 AM – 2:00 PM.